 The Basics of Movement Directions

-So now when you read the stage directions from Look Back in Anger by John Osborne and read the following in act 1: “(He walks C., behind Cliff, and stands, looking down at his head.)”
-You know that you have to move from where you finished you last line, to centre stage and peer down at the other actor sitting in the chair!
-Easy right?
+So now when you read the stage directions from Look Back in Anger by John Osborne and read the following in Act 1: “(He walks C., behind Cliff, and stands, looking down at his head.)”, you know that you have to move from where you finished you last line to centre stage and peer down at the other actor sitting in the chair!
+Easy, right?

 One important variation of this convention is the use of “prompt side” (P) and “opposite prompt (side)” (OP), which are alternate names for stage-left and stage-right.
 More a staple in British theatre, they refer to the “prompt corner” traditionally occupied by the stage manager to the left side of the stage—a nook where actor’s could be safely prompted if they forgot their place in a play.
 Prompt corners are still common features in modern theatres, although their placement to stage-left is not always guaranteed.
 All the same, many actors and directors favour P and OP as they eliminate the sometimes-confusion of having to clarify which person’s left or right is being spoken about.

-Scenic Stage directions
+Scenic Stage Directions

 The opening stage directions to Ibsen’s Hedda Gabler looks like this:

 “In the back, a wide doorway with curtains drawn back, leading into a smaller room decorated in the same style as the drawing-room.
 In the right-hand wall of the front room, a folding door leading out to the hall.
 In the opposite wall, on the left, a glass door, also with curtains drawn back.
-Through the panes can be seen part of a verandah outside, and trees covered with autumn foliage.”
+Through the panes can be seen part of a veranda outside, and trees covered with autumn foliage.”

 This is some specific work, here, am I right?
 Ibsen knows exactly how he wants the stage to look and even now, decades after his passing, the stage for this play nearly always looks the same.
 Here is a picture of a production at the Royal Lyceum Theatre in Edinburgh, directed by Amanda Gaughan in 2015: